reduxjs/redux/docs/usage/migrations/migrating-rtk-2.md

 ### Custom slice reducer creators

-With the addition of the [callback syntax for createSlice](#callback-syntax-for-createslicereducers), the [suggestion](https://github.com/reduxjs/redux-toolkit/issues/3837) was made to enable custom slice reducer creators.
+With the addition of the [callback syntax for createSlice](#createslicereducers-callback-syntax-and-thunk-support), the [suggestion](https://github.com/reduxjs/redux-toolkit/issues/3837) was made to enable custom slice reducer creators.
 These creators would be able to:

-- Modify reducer behaviour by adding case or matcher reducers
+- Modify reducer behavior by adding case or matcher reducers
 - Attach actions (or any other useful functions) to `slice.actions`
 - Attach provided case reducers to `slice.caseReducers`